Buddhist mob attacks Sri Lankan mosque, 12 injured

 In Sri Lanka, a group known as Bodu Bala Sena (BBS), or the "Buddhist power force", has been trying to win over Buddhists to their campaign against Muslims.

-A spokesman for the BBS, Dilantha Vithanage, denied any involvement by his organization in the latest mosque attack.
+A spokesman for the BBS, Dilantha Vithanage, denied any involvement by his organisation in the latest mosque attack.

 "EXTREMISTS EMBOLDENED"